lr-agenceweb/rails-starter/README.md

 Gems:
 -----
 ### Globalize
 Two language are included by default: french and english

+Look at the Gemfile for more informations !

 Tests
 -----